 • Knowledge of the theoretical working hours for each employee.

 Some people may question, how can this be done with just a queue system?

 Yes, it is possible.
 For example, if we know the time that has passed for a specific service to be implemented for ten clients, for example, and we collect the service times for each customer separately and our resulting division is -

 Continued - number of customers We can deduce the average time that a customer who attended will request the same service and there will be clients before him.

 We can also evaluate the performance of an employee when we compare the time that that employee spends compared to an employee performing the same service.

 We can also know the actual number of working hours for this employee by knowing the number of clients that he served while there, given that there are enough customers waiting.

-All this we got from just getting two numbers, which are the time of service implementation and the number of customers, so how about when we know the rest of the numbers that the role management system provides?
+All this we got from just getting two numbers, which are the time of service implementation and the number of customers, so how about when we know the rest of the numbers that the queue management system provides?